 The gospel readings for the Sundays in Lent in Year C are taken mostly from Saint Luke, but on the fifth Sunday we hear from the Gospel of John – although the particular passage bears many Lucan characteristics, suggests Jack Mahoney SJ.
 When the scribes and Pharisees presented Jesus with the woman caught committing adultery, how did his reaction epitomise the forgiveness of God that Luke has focused on in the Lenten gospels?

-What are we to make of Jesus’s seemingly stern warning that: ‘unless you repent, you will all perish as they did’?
-Jack Mahoney SJ examines the meaning of this caution, which only Saint Luke records.
+22 Oct: What are we to make of Jesus's seemingly stern warning: 'unless you repent, you will all perish as they did'?
+Jack Mahoney SJ examines the meaning of this caution, which only Luke records.

-Luke tells us that the disciples who witnessed Jesus's encounter with Moses and Elijah were terrified, but Jack Mahoney suggests that this experience nourished and encouraged them.
+In the gospel, Luke tells us that the disciples who witnessed Jesus's encounter with Moses and Elijah were terrified, but Jack Mahoney suggests the experience nourished and encouraged them.

 Jack Mahoney examines the significance of traditional Lenten observances and introduces us to the person and theology of St Luke.